EmmaEwert/KITTY/docs/manual/tutorial.rst

 -------------------------

-A non-essential improvement we can make is to let the player walk behind/under things like roofs and treetops – since my "Characters" layer is on top of all other layers, the player character renders on top of everything.
+A non-essential improvement we can make is to let the player walk behind/under things like roofs and treetops – since my "Characters" layer is on top of all other layers, the player character currently renders on top of everything.

 You *could* add another Tile Layer above the "Characters" layer, and make sure everything that should occlude the player character is placed in that layer, and not its original layer.